 The "cold turkey" method of quitting — quitting without any help — is common.
-While we encourage any attempt to quit tobacco, we don't recommend just throwing out the last pack and trying to call it quits on your own.
+While we encourage any attempt to quit tobacco, we don't recommend just throwing out your last pack or pod and trying to call it quits on your own.
 Studies show that 97% of cold turkey quit attempts fail within six months.
-What works best is some combination of a quitting medication and a behavioral program like BecomeAnEX.
-Quitting is hard.
-It's okay to get help.
+What works best is some combination of a quitting medication and a behavioral program like BecomeAnEX to help you build the skills and confidence you need to tackle whatever challenges you encounter on your path.

 Electronic cigarettes are designed to give you an experience that's like smoking but without any smoke.
 Since they don't burn tobacco, they're marketed as less harmful than regular cigarettes.
 While it's true that they have less cancer-causing toxins than regular cigarettes, there's concern that some of them can have contaminants because of a lack of quality control standards.
 Also, while some reports suggest they might be useful to help with quitting smoking, they haven't been approved by the FDA for this purpose.
 Your best bet for successfully quitting smoking is a combination of FDA-approved quit smoking medications and a behavioral counseling program like BecomeAnEX.
 Get information on quit smoking medication here.